LowellObservatory/Camelot/README.md

 Prototype for grabbing the current GOES-16 data and manipulating it ourselves for display, so we don't have to depend on anything else for the DCT & NightWatch.

+## WebcamMcWebcamface

+Prototype for grabbing the current image from a webcam or set of webcams.
+Can be used with any webam that has a simple cgi-bin type interface that returns a picture when you issue an authenticated HTTP GET request to the right URL.